-Total N for FFY18 = 3656; FFY19=3181; FFY20=2726
+Total N for FFY19=3181; FFY20=2726; FFY21 = 2584

 The data represent an unduplicated number of child victims.
 If a child was indicated more than once within the 12month period, the child would be counted once.
 There was relatively no change in the percent of children with indicated maltreatment in gender and age groups across the three years presented.
-Among race/ethnicity, there was a decrease in percent Black Non-Hispanic children.
+Among race/ethnicity, there was an increase in percent Multiracial Non-Hispanic and Hispanic (any race) children.
 Approximately 1 in 6 children age 17 and younger who are indicated for maltreatment are under the age of 1 years old (Figure 16).